Frequently Asked Questions

 • Unfortunately, we do not have a way to pause your membership.
 Please reach out to us if you have questions.

-• Because access is instant and fully digital, we do not issue refunds — but we do offer a 7-day free trial so you can fully explore the curriculum before committing.
-That way, you can make sure it’s the right fit for your family before your first payment is charged.
+• Because access is instant and fully digital, we do not issue refunds — but we do offer a 7-day free trial so you can explore our lessons before committing.
+You can also sign up for a tour for a 20-30 minute 1:1 consultation.

 • Upgrading your plan is easy!
 You’ll log in and do it right on your account page.
 Once you upgrade, you’ll instantly gain access to all the additional benefits!